bockph/DISN-Presentation/blogpost.md

 *Figure 7: The network architecture "One-stream" employed for ablation studies.
 Taken from [1]*

-As their last ablation study, the authors create a second SDF prediction network called One-stream (Figure 8).
+As their last ablation study, the authors create a second SDF prediction network called One-stream (see also figure 7).
 Different from the actual proposed one, only one decoder is used and both global and local features are concatenated.
 The only slightly inferior quantitative as well as qualitative results of one-stream vs two-stream (which is the proposed approach) show that DISN can be implemented by different network structures.
 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/table_4.png?raw=true)*Table 4: Quantitative results for the category 'chair' when employing the different ablation studies.
 Taken from [1]*